bjornbytes/lovr-docs/guides/Getting_Started_(Android).md

 end
 ```

-Then use `adb` to sync it to the device (this can be done while the app is running):
+Then use `adb` to sync it to the device:

 ```
-adb push --sync /path/to/hello-world /sdcard/Android/data/org.lovr.test/files/.lodr
+adb push --sync /path/to/hello-world/. /sdcard/Android/data/org.lovr.test/files/.lodr
 ```

 You should see the "hello world" message!

+If the app is already running when a project is pushed, it will reload with the new code.
+Also note
+the trailing `.` in the path to the project, it's important!

 Tips
 ---